PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ![](img/RTChat/7.png)

 You now have all the elements you need for this chat service to work.
-Test it out with as many players as you want by changing the number of players in your have through the game-portal:
+Test it out with as many players as you want by changing the number of players in your match through the game-portal:

 ![](img/RTChat/8.png)